Sarvesh-Ghildiyal/handa_uncle_assignment/README.md

 The idea is to build **closed-loop systems** where the company continuously learns from its own operations.

-The team structure around this stays lean: Individual Contributors across Engineering, Operations, Support, and Sales — everyone ships working prototypes, not presentations.
+The team structure around this stays lean: Individual Contributors across Engineering, Operations, Support, and Sales, everyone ships working prototypes, not presentations.
 A Directly Responsible Individual owns each outcome, focusing on strategy and customer results.
 The founder continues to build, guide, and lead by example — not delegate AI strategy away.

 The leverage comes from AI, not headcount.
 The shift is toward maximizing output per person using intelligence systems instead of scaling teams traditionally.